Program Information

 Program ID

-Enter the Program ID of the approved program (if not already entered by your Program Coordinator).
-Program ID is used only for approved programs (see Submission).
+Enter the PROGRAM ID of the approved program (if not already entered by your Program Coordinator).
+PROGRAM ID is used only for approved programs (see Submission).
 The allowed range is 1-18445

 Program status in APT (Draft or Approved) is shown on the Program Information form:

-• When a new program is created, Program ID is empty, and the program is labeled "Draft."
+• When a new program is created, PROGRAM ID is empty, and the program is labeled "Draft."

-• After Program ID is entered, the program is labeled "Approved."
+• After PROGRAM ID is entered, the program is labeled "Approved."

-To reset a program to Draft, remove the Program ID .
+To reset a program to Draft, remove the PROGRAM ID .
 The program is once again labeled "Draft."

 Category

-Category = GI (default), CCS , CGI , CAL , ENG , COM , NASA
+CATEGORY = GI (default), CCS , CAL , ENG , COM , NASA , CGI

 Select one Category.
-Definitions and the allowed Sub-Categories for each Category are shown in the Table of Category Definitions.
+Definitions and the allowed Sub-Categories for each Category are shown in the Table of Category Definitions

 Changes to the technical details and other specifications presented here are expected as a part of pre-launch development.